iwilder53/docusign_clone/README.md

 npm install
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the project.
-Vercel link is not working due to an issue with CORS policy on google storage.
+Open [http://docusign-clone.vercel.app](http://docusign-clone.vercel.app) with your browser to see the project.
-Please use Sign In With Google to start, login form is broken as of now.
+serverless functions & cors policies might cause issues with the deployment, please try to run locally if possible.

 This project uses firebase services for authentication, docuement storage, as well as storage bucket to store PDF files.
+For email functionalities, the project uses nodemailer.
+It needs an app password to work, please refer to example.env

 Libraries used are

 - PDFTron for PDF viewving & editing
-  - gestalt for UI components
+- gestalt & Material UI for UI components
 - firebase sdk

-whats working
+Features

-  - Authentication with google only (Form fields for signing up not working yet)
+- Authentication with google
 - prepare document
 - add users to sign
 - view pending document signing requests

 Email alerts for

 - user is requested to sign
 - update for every user who signs
 - when a document is signed by all users/invitees